video-annotator/pythonvideoannotator/docs/source/user-docs/timeline/index.rst

 __________________________________________

 |
-| Press the right mouse button and select option "Convert graphs to events".
+| Right click the timeline and select the option **"Convert graphs to events"**.
+|
 | A new window will be shown.
 On the left-side list, double click on the graph you would like to use for the equation, and write the rest of it.
+|
-| Use the fields **Event name** to define the name of the new events, use the **row number** field to define the row where the events should be created, and the **Minimum number of frames** to define the necessary number of consecutive frames where the equation is verified to be create the events.
+| Use the fields **Event name** to define the name of the new events, use the **row number** field to define the row where the events should be created, and the **Minimum number of frames** to define the necessary number of consecutive frames where the equation is verified to create the events.
 |

 Equation example: